Police: New Hampshire man stabbed to death in Hillsborough

 HILLSBOROUGH, N.H.
-(AP) - New Hampshire law enforcement authorities say a man found dead in the town of Hillsborough died of stab wounds and the death has been ruled a homicide.
+(AP) - New Hampshire law enforcement authorities say an autopsy has determined man found dead in the town of Hillsborough died of stab wounds and the death has been ruled a homicide.

 The attorney general’s office and state and local police on Sunday identified the victim of the Saturday morning incident as 51-year-old Brett Wilson of Elkins and New London.